130nk3r5/Hackathon/README.md

 ## 🧱 Overview

 The mines are deep.
 The mobs are restless.
 The Redstone circuits are on the fritz.
-It's up to **you and your team** to solve a series of programming puzzles scattered throughout the pixelated realm.
+It's up to **you** to solve a series of programming puzzles scattered throughout the pixelated realm.

 🕹 Each challenge is a standalone coding problem, ranging from logic puzzles to string manipulation to simulation challenges – all Minecraft-themed to keep things fun and immersive!